motr/motr/README.txt

 M. H. (2009).
 High-throughput ethomics in large groups of Drosophila.
 Nature Methods 6:451-457.
 DOI:10.1038/nmeth.1328

-In particular, the Motr GUI for manually correcting tracks is a fork of the Ctrax FixErrors GUI for correcting fly tracks.
+In particular, the Motr GUI (Catalytic) for manually correcting tracks is a fork of the Ctrax FixErrors GUI for correcting fly tracks.

 All code in Motr is licensed under the GNU General Public License, Version 2 (GPLv2).